 The Equality and Anti-Discrimination Ombud is mandated to promote equality and combat discrimination based on, among other things, gender, ethnicity, religion, belief, disability, sexual orientation, and age.
 The Ombud gives advice and is a driving force for equality and diversity.
 The Equality and Anti-Discrimination Tribunal enforces the statutory prohibitions against discrimination.
 In June 2019, the Parliament decided to authorise the Equality and Anti-Discrimination Tribunal to enforce the prohibition against sexual harassment in the Equality and Anti-Discrimination Act, and to award compensation in cases concerning work-related sexual harassment and certain other instances.

 The Norwegian Directorate for Children, Youth and Family Affairs (Bufdir) is the specialist directorate for equality and non-discrimination under the Ministry of Culture.
 The directorate develops statistics and indicators, monitors and coordinates national action plans and administers grant schemes for public authorities, municipalities, private actors and voluntary organizations to promote equality and non-discrimination.
 There are several grants for organisations representing disabled persons and leisure-time initiatives for persons with disabilities.
 The directorate provides statistics about disabilities in Norway.
-A municipal monitoring scheme focused on disabilities was launched in 2018.

 The Ministry of Children and Families is responsible for child, youth and family policy, including measures to ensure that families can feel secure, both financially and socially.
 The Norwegian Directorate for Children, Youth and Family Affairs (Bufdir) is responsible for services relating to children, youth and families on behalf of the Ministry of Children and Families.
 The directorate develops statistics and indicators on child poverty, a municipal monitoring scheme focused on child poverty, monitors and coordinates national action plans related to children, youth and families, and administers several grant schemes for public authorities, municipalities, private actors and voluntary organizations related to: